How to Get a Digital Scan of Your Mail Before It Arrives

 The U.S. Post Office is going digital!
 In many areas of the country, you can sign up for a service where the USPS will email you a digital scan of your mail BEFORE you get it!
+This is really amazing if you rely on snail mail for client payments, as I do.

 I found this service by chance when browsing the USPS website.
 It’s called “Informed Delivery“.
 After signing up, I started getting an email containing scanned images of my incoming mail, as well as tracking numbers of inbound packages.